How to Choose the Right Bulb for Ceramic Table Lamps

 What Wattage Bulb Should I Use in a Ceramic Table Lamp?

 Use bulbs under 60 watts for ceramic table lamps to prevent overheating.
-Most ceramic lamp bases feature UL-listed sockets designed for standard E26 base bulbs.
+Most ceramic lamp bases feature standard E26 base sockets designed for LED bulbs.
 Higher wattages risk damaging the lamp’s finish or internal wiring.
 For sculptural ceramic lamps with linen shades, opt for 40-watt bulbs to maintain even heat distribution.

 Understanding Wattage Limits for Ceramic Table Lamps